hana3d/blender2u/README.md

 Implementation of some OpenCV methods to help modelling in Blender using reference images.

 ## Mesh Contour
 Uses Find Contours with gray value threshold to separate the object in a image from a white background and creates a mesh plane with that shape, some parameters can be adjusted to determine the number of vertices.

+## Edges Mesh
+Uses Edges Canny to draw the vertices of the detected edges of a selected region of a image.